pydongery/cppreference/README.md

 Additional changes from upstream are:

  * Better layout by centering the content on the page.
- * A fix for external links which don't work in the original.
  * Keeping links between the C and C++ parts of the documentation.
- * Parallel build.